Improved sharp spectral inequalities for Schr\"odinger operators on the semi-axis: The double commutation method

-The spectral characterisation of the double commutation method has first been achieved in \cite{Gesztesy1993} for Schr{\"o}dinger operators on $L^2(\R)$ and on $L^2(\R_+)$ with Dirichlet boundary condition.
-The results were extended to Sturm--Liouville operators on arbitrary intervals with Robin boundary conditions in \cite{Gesztesy1996}, from where we take the following result \cite[Theorem 2.3]{Gesztesy1996} (see also \cite[Remark 3.3 (i)]{Gesztesy1996}). \begin{theorem} Let $\varphi$ be an eigenfunction of $H=-\DD{x}+V(x)$ with eigenvalue $\lambda$ and let $\gamma=-1/\norm{\varphi}^2$.
-Then the operator $H_\lambda=-\DD{x}+V_\lambda(x)$ with potential
+The spectral characterisation of the double commutation method was first achieved in \cite{Gesztesy1993} for Schr{\"o}dinger operators on $L^2(\R)$ as well as on $L^2(\R_+)$ with Dirichlet boundary condition at the origin.
+The results were extended to Sturm--Liouville operators on arbitrary intervals with Robin boundary conditions in \cite{Gesztesy1996}, from where we take the following result \cite[Theorem 3.2]{Gesztesy1996} (see also \cite[Remark 3.3 (i)]{Gesztesy1996}). \begin{theorem} Let $\varphi$ be an eigenfunction of $H=-\DD{x}+V$ with eigenvalue $\lambda$ and let $\gamma=-1/\norm{\varphi}^2$.
+Then the operator $H_\lambda=-\DD{x}+V_\lambda$ with potential

 and with Robin boundary condition

 has point spectrum $\sigma_p(H_\lambda)=\sigma_p(H)\setminus\{\lambda\}$.
 Furthermore, $\psi$ is an eigenfunction of $H$ with eigenvalue $\eta\neq\lambda$ if and only if